moonytheloony/Blog-Web/content/post/Hands-on with Azure Service Fabric Reliable Services.md

 ## Code

-The code for the application is available on my GitHub repository [here](https://github.com/moonytheloony/TweetAnalyticsServiceFabric).
+The code for the application is available on my GitHub repository. {{< sourceCode src="https://github.com/moonytheloony/TweetAnalyticsServiceFabric">}}

 ## Building The Sample